 Downsides?
 Well, for one, the magnification.
 10x binoculars are really the limit for handheld use and the weight of the Legacy WP 10x50s doesn’t help with steadying them.
 Children and some adults will have trouble holding them steady for long periods.

-If you can hold them steady, these are great binoculars.
+If you can hold them steady, these are great binoculars for stargazing.
 Mine has traveled with me halfway around the globe to dark locations and is great for daytime spotting too.

 3. Orion Scenix 7x50 - Choice Between $90-$120

 The Orion Scenix 7x50s are the lightest and most compact binoculars on this list, and between that and the 7x magnification, they are probably the best choice for children or those with shaky hands.
 They’re also ideal for travel when you have minimal space in your bag.

 The Scenix 7x50s have high-quality BAK-4 prisms with minimal vignetting problems.
 The true field is a wide 7.1 degrees, making the apparent field at the eyepieces a slightly narrow but comfortable 50 degrees.
 The eye relief is a comfortable 20mm for those who need to wear glasses when using them, but the eyecups are standard roll-up thin rubber ones, not twist-up.